shaunsaker/the-shell/README.md

 2. Don't forget to about the website urls in [website/.env.staging](./packages/website/.env.staging) and [website/.env.production](./packages/website/.env.production) push your env files to Github again.

+3. For each project, add your domain to the whitelisted domains by visiting https://console.firebase.google.com/u/0/project/_/authentication/settings, clicking "Authorized domains" and adding your domain.

+4. If you already deployed your Firebase functions before adding your custom domain, you'll need to delete them and redeploy (I know right 😅).

 ---

 ### Setup Stripe